RafalKLab/CarRegistryRESTapi/README.md

 Now you can use http methods with /cars or /cars/{id}

-GET /cars - All cars
+localhost/cars - To get all cars
-GET /cars/{id} - Car with certain id
+localhost/cars/6 - Car with certain id

-POST /cars - Insert new car, provide form-data "brand" and "model"

 PUT /cars/{id} - Update car with json
 PUT /{id} Example